The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Solution method

 Since the decision variables of the RMP are linear, the solution at the root node is often fractional and branching methods are required in order to achieve integrality.
 A major aspect of the branching procedure is selecting a branching candidate, whose branch children improve the lower bound the most.
 The most common branching methods consider branching on a specific node or arc from the graph.
 These strategies can be effective in some cases but do not necessarily apply to our problem.
 For instance, when branching on a graph node, one child will enforce the graph node to be used in the subsequent branch-and-bound (B\&B) tree while the other child will forbid it.
 Considering the large amount of nodes for most instances in this problem, we can clearly see that the effect can be significant for the first child but rather minimal for the second.
 This often results in a highly unbalanced B\&B tree to explore.
 In this study, we present a different branching strategy for the problem at hand that aims to be more effective than branching on a single graph node.

-The proposed branching strategy states that, given a fractional solution, we compute, for each ship and port, the average berthing time $t$ and the variance of these times among all solution columns.
-We define this average berthing time and variance as a \textit{candidate}, which results in a total of $|N|\cdot|P|$ candidates.
+The proposed branching strategy states that, given a fractional solution, we compute, for each ship $n$ and port $p$, the average berthing time $t$ and the variance of these times among all solution columns. {As an example, consider a fractional solution containing two columns for ship 1.
+At port 1, these columns correspond to ship 1 berthing at time 4 and 6 respectively.
+Then, for ship 1 and port 1, the average berthing time is $5$ whereas the sample standard deviation is $\sqrt{2}$.} We define this average berthing time and variance as a \textit{candidate} which results in a total of $|N|\cdot|P|$ candidates.
 We then select the candidate whose variance of berthing times is higher.
 The procedure is described in Algorithm \ref{alg:branchNode}.
 Each of the child branches will enforce ship $n$ to berth before or after time $t$ respectively at port $p$.
-It should be noticed that a fractional solution where ships berth at the same time but in different berthing positions can exist.
-In this cases, we can obtain candidates with no variance resulting in an impractical branching.
+It should be noticed that a fractional solution where ships berth at the same time but at different berthing positions can exist.
+In this {case}, we can obtain candidates with no variance resulting in an impractical branching.
 If that happens, the criterion is changed to branching on berthing positions instead of on berthing times, following the same procedure.
 In practice, this scenario is highly unlikely to happen and we have not experienced it in any experiments hitherto.
 As a result, the proposed strategy opts for branching on a set of graph nodes instead of on a single one.

 Finally, the B\&B tree is explored following a \textit{best first} policy.
 This policy prioritizes the queue of unexplored nodes according to their bound.
-Thus, the next node to be explored is always the one with the \textit{best} (i.e. lowest) lower bound.
+Thus, the next node to be explored is always the one with the \textit{best} (i.e., lowest) lower bound.